togetherassessments/assessment-site/src/content/assessments/faqs-page/faq-items/6-excepteur-sint.md

 ---
 question: How much does an assessment cost?
-answer: Assessment fees vary depending on the type and complexity of the evaluation required.
-We provide transparent pricing information during your initial enquiry and can discuss payment plans if needed.
-Many people are able to claim assessment costs through Access to Work or private health insurance.
+answer: "Assessment fees vary depending on the type and complexity of the evaluation required.
+[We provide transparent pricing information](https://nd-assessment-site.netlify.app/fees) and during your initial enquiry can discuss payment plans if needed. "
 order: 6
 published: true
 ---